 1. I have a remarkable amount of knowledge about privacy and data protection.

-Useful stuff like ‘what x means’ and ‘how to achieve y‘ or ‘what the risks of z are and whether you need to worry about it’.
+I can do useful stuff like ‘explain what x means’ and ‘advise on how to achieve y‘ or ‘help you identify what the risks of z are and whether you need to worry about it’.

 Things I know a lot about: